-Sabbatical leaves of absence are granted by the Board of Trustees upon the recommendation of the DOF/VPAA to members of the Faculty to provide professional experience that cannot be secured during the academic recesses.
+Sabbatical leaves of absence are granted by the Board of Trustees upon the recommendation of the Dean of the Faculty/Vice President for Academic Affairs to members of the Faculty to provide professional experience that cannot be secured during the academic recesses.
 Sabbatical leaves may be granted for the purpose of advanced study, work on research and creative projects, and for improvement of teaching skills (and for improvement of skills related to librarianship), with the expectation that in each case the College will benefit.

-2 Eligibility
+2. Eligibility